 Over the course of the year, residents are introduced to the psychopharmacological and psychotherapeutic treatments for psychiatric conditions that affect children and adolescents.
 Specifically, the fundamentals of psychotherapy, psychopharmacology, and family treatments are reviewed.

 Second-Year Didactic Curriculum

-This lecture series explores substance abuse alongside observational experience in a program for adolescents with addiction.
+This lecture series explores substance use and misuse among youth, and accompanies the residents’ observational experience at a treatment program for adolescents with addiction.
 Residents learn about rehabilitative strategies in adolescent populations.

 Professional Development Series